Gavriil1/CI_PP4_TD/README.md

 </details>

-16. As an Admin, I am able to manually include, remove, or update books in the list of favorite books.
+16. As an Admin  I am able to manually include, remove, or update books in the list of favorite books.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |